Revaluation Business Rates Relief

 The scheme may be reviewed prior to the end of each financial year if there is unallocated funding remaining.

-No application will be required for relief, but a ratepayer facing a substantial increase due to the revaluation, that does not fall within the criteria set out, may make an application for relief on the grounds of exceptional circumstances.
+No application will be required for relief.
+A ratepayer facing a substantial increase, who does not fall within criteria set out, may make an application.
+This application for relief would be on the grounds of exceptional circumstances.

 Recalculation of Relief